CrayLabs/SmartSim/doc/model.rst

-SmartSim ``Model`` objects enable users to execute computational tasks in an ``Experiment`` workflow, such as launching compiled applications, running scripts, or performing general computational operations. ``Models`` can be launched with other SmartSim entities and :ref:`SmartRedis<dead_link>` to build AI-enabled workflows.
+SmartSim ``Model`` objects enable users to execute computational tasks in an ``Experiment`` workflow, such as launching compiled applications, running scripts, or performing general computational operations. ``Models`` can be launched with other SmartSim entities and Orchestrators to build AI-enabled workflows.
 ``Model`` objects can leverage ML capabilities by utilizing the SmartSim client (:ref:`SmartRedis<dead_link>`) to transfer data to a standard ``Orchestrator`` to enable other running ``Models`` to access the data.
 Additionally, clients can execute ML models (TF, TF-lite, PyTorch, or ONNX) and TorchScripts stored in the